PBI Interactive Reports (Log-in required)

 New Freshman Retention & Graduation Rates

 Contains two pages (tabs), separating retention data from graduation data.
-All data based on start-of-semester census dates.
+All data are based on start-of-semester census dates.

 Degrees Awarded by College, Department, and Academic Program

 Page 1: Degrees awarded by academic year since AY 2000-01 in column chart and hierarchical matrix table, with segmentation by student entry status, graduating honors level, student ethnicity/race and gender, and Pell status.
 Metrics include number of degrees, time to graduation, graduating GPA and student age.